lucyschrader/Blastochor/README.md

 `parent_fields`, `child_fields`, `ungrouped_fields`: Specify fields that need to be included or excluded for each kind of row.
 Set `include` to `true` to only include the specified fields, or `false` to include everything except those specified.
 Only used if `group_rows` is `true`

 ### Run
-`mode`: Set to search or list.
+`mode`: Set to search, scroll, or list.
 Default is `search`

-`quiet`: Set to `false` if you want progress messages written to the CLI.
+`quiet`: Set to `false` if you want detailed progress messages written to the CLI.
+Some broader messages and progress bars will be displayed either way.
+Default is `true`

 `base_url`: URL used to query the API.
-Default is https://data.tepapa.govt.nz/collection/
+Default is `https://data.tepapa.govt.nz/collection/`

 `endpoint`: Set to the primary endpoint you want data from, or set to `null` if you want to search across all endpoints.
 Defaults to `object` when querying individual records if not set